 Conquest and Tactics

 Caesar arrived in 58 BCE and found pretexts to intervene in Gallic migrations.
 Over eight years, he conquered all of Gaul through military force, diplomacy, and ruthless suppression.
 His tactics featured rapid movement, engineering feats (bridges, siege works), tactical flexibility, and personal courage leading from the front.
-He defeated the Helvetii, Germanic tribes under Ariovistus, and eventually the great Gallic leader Vercingetorix after the decisive siege of Alesia in 52 BCE.
-He also led expeditions across the Rhine and to Britain.
+The siege of Alesia (52 BCE) remains a classic of military history: Caesar built a double ring of fortifications to trap Vercingetorix's army while simultaneously repelling a massive relief force.
+He defeated the Helvetii, Germanic tribes under Ariovistus, and eventually the great Gallic leader Vercingetorix, who surrendered after the siege.
+He also led expeditions across the Rhine and to Britain, demonstrating Rome's reach.

 Human Cost and Personal Gain